Healthy Homes Assessment Elderslea

 Draught Stopping Elderslea

-If a draught is noticed from gaps that are not adequate or holes that it needs to be sealed.
+If a draught could be felt through gaps that are too large or holes the area needs to be closed.

 What are unreasonable gaps and holes?

-Check out the complete details of the Healthy Homes draught stopping requirements.
+Check out the complete details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections